klamping/vrt-email-course/manuscript/day-3.md

   6. __y__: You can specify a fixed y coordinate for your screenshot (requires width/height)
   7. __screenWidth__: Pass through an array of screen widths to test this element at
   8. Various other [properties to hide, remove or exclude](https://github.com/webdriverio/webdrivercss/tree/beta-rc1#usage) parts of the page, which can be useful in order to ignore dynamic components such as advertisements.
 3. __The Callback__: This function answers the "Ok I've got all of these images, what do I do now"?
-We'll leave it alone for now, but in a later email we are going to be use it to ensure that the image WebdriverCSS returns matches our baseline images.
+We'll leave it alone for now, but in a later lessons we are going to be use it to ensure that the image WebdriverCSS returns matches our baseline images.

 ### Putting it all together

-Now that we've explained the parts of this function, let's see webdriverCSS in action:
+Now that we've explained the parts of this function, let's see webdriverCSS in action capturing images:

 ```js
 browser